Privatization of Synthetic Gaze: Attenuating State Signatures in Diffusion-Generated Eye Movements: Discussion

 \section{Discussion}

-Our goal was to assess whether high-fidelity synthetic gaze generated by a diffusion model preserves privacy-relevant internal states, such as fatigue or perceived task difficulty, which are decodable from real eye movements.
-For the original GazeBase recordings, the baseline \cite{qian2025we} reported recurring associations between subjective reports and objective features (e.g., saccade rate, peak acceleration, fixation rate, and median fixation-drift displacement), particularly when merging rounds or considering round 2 with more participants.
-In contrast, Figures \ref{fig:hss}, \ref{fig:ran}, and \ref{fig:tex} show that synthetic gaze data exhibit substantially diminished and less stable correlations across tasks.
-Notably, many feature–rating pairs that were previously significant now drop below significance or shrink toward zero, with only a few localized effects, primarily in the TEX task for round 2.
-The main takeaway is that DiffEyeSyn markedly diminishes most subjective fatigue and difficulty-related features, indicating effective state-level privatization.
+Our goal was to assess whether high-fidelity diffusion-generated synthetic eye-movement signals preserve privacy-relevant internal states that are known to be decodable from real eye movements.
+For the original GazeBase recordings, the baseline \cite{qian2025we} reported recurring associations between subjective reports and gaze features such as saccade rate, peak acceleration, fixation rate, and median fixation-drift displacement, especially in pooled analysis and round 2.
+In contrast, Figures~\ref{fig:hss}(b), \ref{fig:ran}(b), and \ref{fig:tex}(b) show that synthetic gaze exhibits weaker and less stable feature-rating correlations across tasks, with many real-data associations falling below significance or moving closer to zero and only localized residual effects remaining, particularly for TEX in round 2.
+A reasonable explanation is generative model design, in which the conditioning signal preserves coarse temporal structure and the compact 128-D embedding guides identity and overall signal characteristics.
+This combination appears to retain person-specific and task-level oculomotor structure, consistent with the high cosine similarities in Table~\ref{tab:cosine_similarity}, while reducing finer-grained trial-level variations that may carry subjective-state information.

-From a privacy standpoint, this attenuation is desirable: if synthetic gaze sequences no longer reliably encode subjective states, they are less likely to expose sensitive information about a user’s current condition but still appear realistic at the signal level.
-This matches broader efforts to use synthetic gaze data as privacy-preserving substitutes for original recordings \cite{qian2025we}.
-At the same time, our findings show a trade-off for which applications that rely on state decoding, such as fatigue monitoring or workload estimation, may find synthetic data generated with our configuration less useful.
-Future work could explore training objectives that control how many state-related features are retained or suppressed, for example, by using multitask losses or disentangled latent variables that separate identity, task, and state dimensions.
+From a privacy perspective, this attenuation is desirable because weaker feature-rating associations suggest less exposure of measured subjective-state signatures in the generated signals.
+This is especially important for gaze biometrics, where eye movements can provide useful identity-related features while also revealing private attributes.
+Our results, therefore, indicate a privacy-utility trade-off: synthetic gaze remains similar to the original recordings and preserves subject-relevant structure, but its measured associations with subjective states are substantially weakened.
+However, these findings should be interpreted as evidence of state-signature attenuation under the evaluated protocol, not as complete removal of state information.